-It shall be unlawful It is unlawful for anyone to whom an animal has been conditionally released under this subsection to fail to comply with the provisions of this subsection. timely cause the animal to be sterilized and to provide a veterinarian's certificate evidencing the sterilization to the health officer within 30 days after the date of the animal's release to the person.
+It shall be unlawful It is unlawful for anyone to whom an animal has been conditionally released under this subsection to fail to timely cause the animal to be sterilized and to provide a veterinarian's certificate evidencing the sterilization to the health-officer in charge of BARC within 30 calendar days after of the earlier of:

-(hi) Under no circumstances may an animal that has been impounded be transferred or sold to a dealer as that term is defined in 7.
+- (1) ‡The date of the animal's release to the person; or - (2) The date the animal is of age to be sterilized. - (hi) Under no circumstances may an animal that has been impounded be transferred or sold to a dealer as that term is defined in 7.
 U.S.C. § 2132.